JLefortBesnard/MCI_cluster_prediction/README.md

-## Code for reproducing the key results of our paper: MCI cluster prediction
+## Code for reproducing the key results of our paper: Grey matter volume and CSF biomarkers predict neuropsychological subtypes of MCI

 Lefort-Besnard J, Naveau M, Delcroix N, Decker L, Cignetti F (for the ADNI)